 The biggest expense a salon has is staff wages.
 But it’s also your most important asset.
 The salon software platforms listed here have different ways of supporting employee management.

-Below are some of the highlights of how the different salon software support payroll and employee management.
+Below are some highlights of how the different salon software supports payroll and employee management.

 Mangomint Team Management